naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-What did one plate say to the other plate?
-Dinner's on me!
+Why did the physicist put his bed in the middle of the room?
+Because he wanted to sleep with the lights on.
 ```

 ![lmao gif](docs/assets/images/lmao.gif)